Bonita Ely: Other works

 In 2010 Bonita Ely was selected to create a public artwork to celebrate the 10th Anniversary of Sydney's Green Olympics.
 Made from a recycled windmill, the Thunderbolt is powered by solar energy, the sculpture's lighting signals to the community their level of energy consumption in the neighborhood at night, changing colour from green to yellow to red.

 These environmental works are informed by Ely's cross-cultural research of our relationship to land, first tracing the narratives inscribed upon natural landscapes in Australia's Aboriginal mythologies, or Song Lines, that weave across tribal nations' countries, functioning as ethical, spiritual, and practical narratives used to navigate across complex terrain, embedding environmental knowledges essential for food gathering, hunting, reading the seasons, the winds.
 Similarly in India's Hindu mythologies, Chinese and Japanese gardens, Europe's pre-Christian animistic belief systems, the landscape was/is inscribed with meaning.
 The installation Juggernaut, shown in Sydney, Melbourne, Brisbane and the Asian Biennale of Contemporary Art, Dhaka, Bangladesh (1999), evoked this inscription of terrain.
 Each giant, spiralling turn transforms its internal spatial form, its peripatetic force simultaneous to a sense of fragility - the giant spirals are kept in place with wedges at floor level and spacers held in tension between each turn of the spiral, so the sculpture's structural integrity is in 'suspended animation'.

 Personal life

-Around 1981 Ely met Sydney artist Marr Grounds in Toronto, Canada, and they had a daughter together, born in Berlin when he had a year's residency at Künstlerhaus Bethanien.
+Around 1981 Ely met Sydney artist Marr Grounds when they were commissioned to participate in an exchange with artists from Toronto, Canada curated by Sandra Drew.
+They had a daughter together, born in Berlin when he had a year's residency at Künstlerhaus Bethanien.